Figure 1: Map and elevation

 - 0:08-0:35: Music clip.
 The brief

-interruption in the audio channels was due to re-seating of the audio
+interruption in the audio channels was due to re-seating

 connectors.
 Note that the use